api7/template-apache-repo/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Create a feature request for the template-repo
+about: Create a feature request for the template-apache-repo
 labels: 'feature'
 ---